TIBCOSoftware/tp-helm-charts/docs/workshop/eks/control-plane/README.md

 export TP_TUNNEL_DOMAIN_CERT_ARN="" # replace with your TP_TUNNEL DOMAIN certificate arn
 ```

+## Create prerequisite secrets

-## Generate and Create session-keys Secret (Required for Router Pods)
+### Generate and Create session-keys Secret (Required)
-This secret is a required prerequisite for the platform-bootstrap chart.
+This secret is a required prerequisite for the tibco-cp-base chart.
 If this secret is not present in the Control Plane namespace, the router pods will fail to start correctly.
 ```bash
 # Generate session keys and export as environment variables
 export TSC_SESSION_KEY=$(openssl rand -base64 48 | tr -dc A-Za-z0-9 | head -c32)